spatie/commonmark-shiki-highlighter/README.md

 composer require spatie/commonmark-shiki-highlighter
 ```

-In your project, you should have the JavaScript package `shiki` installed.
+In your project, you must have the JavaScript package `shiki` installed, otherwise the `<pre>` element will not be present in the output.

 You can install it via npm

 ```bash
 npm install shiki